e6a5/word-of-the-day/README.md

 The patient made a rapid recovery

 ### subsidiary /səbˈsɪdieri/

 Definition: own or control by other company

 Example: Andpad VN is subsidiary of Andpad Janpan

+### facilitate something /fəˈsɪlɪteɪt/

+Definition: make an action or a process possible or easier

+Example: The new trade agreement should facilitate more rapid economic growth